 \subsection{Main Experiment}

-We conduct all experiments using two open-source instruction-tuned LLMs: \texttt{Llama-3.1-8B- Instruct}\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct}}, a large-scale language model fine-tuned for instruction-following tasks \citep{dubey2024llama}. \texttt{Mistral-7B-v0.3-Instruct}\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3}}: A compact yet competitive model trained with instruction tuning \citep{jiang2023mistral}.
-Unless otherwise specified, we conduct all generative processes using the \texttt{vLlm} inference framework with a temperature setting of $0.5$.
-The system prompt used for response generation was: \texttt{You are a helpful assistant.} For the reasoning-oriented model, we first force the output of \texttt{<think>\textbackslash n\textbackslash n</think>} and then let the model continue generating, thereby implementing the “without CoT” setting.
+We conduct all experiments using four open-source instruction-tuned LLMs: Llama-3.1-8B-Instruct\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct}}: A lightweight yet capable language model fine-tuned for instruction-following tasks, balancing efficiency and performance in resource-constrained environments \citep{dubey2024llama}.
+Mistral-7B-v0.3-Instruct\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3}}: A compact model optimized for competitive reasoning and low-latency inference, trained via advanced instruction tuning \citep{jiang2023mistral}.
+Llama-3.1-70B-Instruct\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-70B-Instruct}}: A 70-billion-parameter Transformer-based model designed for high-precision instruction alignment, excelling in complex reasoning and human-preference tasks across diverse domains \citep{dubey2024llama}.
+DeepSeek-R1-Distill-Llama-8B\footnote{\url{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B}}: An 8-billion-parameter distilled variant leveraging knowledge transfer from the 671B DeepSeek-R1 model, specialized in step-by-step mathematical reasoning and efficient deployment on consumer-grade hardware \citep{guo2025deepseek}.

-We validate our automated metrics by manually annotating 150 samples with 2 annotators, achieving a Cohen's Kappa of 0.863.
-Spearman's $\rho$ between our automated scores and human annotations is 0.690 for Exact Match, 0.656 for ROUGE-L F1, and 0.683 for semantic similarity, confirming that our automated evaluations reliably reflect human judgment.
+Unless otherwise specified, all generative processes are conducted using the \texttt{vLLM} inference framework with a temperature setting of $ T = 0.5 $.
+The system prompt used for response generation was: \texttt{You are a helpful assistant.} For the reasoning-oriented model, we first force the output of \texttt{<think>\textbackslash n\textbackslash n</think>} and then let the model continue generating, thereby implementing the ``without CoT'' setting.

 When generating reasoning content, we apply the corresponding prompts discussed in Section~\ref{subsec:prompts}.
 For consistency-based hallucination detection methods such as INSIDE and SelfCheckGPT, which involve stochastic sampling, we adopt the generation parameters reported in their respective papers.
 For INSIDE, we set \texttt{n=15, temperature=0.5, top\_p=0.99,} and \texttt{top\_k=5}.
 For SelfCheckGPT, the parameters are \texttt{n=20} and \texttt{temperature=1}.